We’re into real estate investing. We’re also into keeping it real.

 - Easy to overcompensate and overspend on features you don't need and won't use.

-- A bit more bulky and cumbersome to travel with (won't fit in your pocket).
+- A bit bulkier and cumbersome to travel with (won't fit in your pocket).

 - More steps required to get the images in a workable format on your computer (though some of the newer cameras are now wifi enabled, which makes transferring pictures to a computer much easier).